yiuyiu/learning-nuxt.js/note.md

       2. callback when call callback you tell the asyncData that you have done
    6. is not always run on server.when first fetch page from server(refresh or <a> click),then the app turns into spa.then asyncData will be run on the client;callback func first param is like node,if null means no error.but when have error it will route to the errorpage.
    7. context:url params,query and redirect func etc.
+   8. when routing into some component with asyncData fetching data. when asyncData failed it will route into that component.
 2. vuex
    1. use function to create a store instead of an object,beacuse nodejs can call it when setup the store then return a new object,otherwise all uses will get the same instance.
    2. it will be automatically by nuxt,and be injected into our components